Eleven-Trading/TradeNote/README.md

 The objective is to have a lightweight and fast website.
 As such, the website runs on static pages without any server, using VueJs, JS and HTML as well as [Parse](https://parseplatform.org/ "Parse") for its backend.

 ## Note
 This project arose from a personal need and as such is most widely used (and tested) for intraday trades and using TradeZero Broker.
 However, I'm adding little by little other brokers.

+### Supported Brokers
-Currently, supported brokers are
+Currently, you can add trades from the following brokers
  - TradeZero
  - MetaTrader

+Please contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.

+Alternatively, you can use the [example file](https://github.com/Eleven-Trading/TradeNote/blob/main/example_tradezero_file.csv "example file") and adapt it to your export file.

+### Type of trades
 TradeNote works best for intraday stocks and forex trading.
 However, you can also import swing trades but you must make sure all imported trades are closed / that you do not have any open trades.

 Please feel free to contribute if you want to see other brokers or vote for your broker via [Fider](https://fider.tradenote.co "Fider").